Eugene-L-H/Tic-Tac-Toe/README.md

 After a short delay the game will reset and is ready for another round.

 # Installation/Run
-Tic can be run from https://eugene-l-h.github.io/Tic-Tac-Toe/ or by downloading the files and opening the index.html file in the browser of your choice.
+Tic-Tac-Toe can be run from https://eugene-l-h.github.io/Tic-Tac-Toe/ or by downloading the files and opening the index.html file in the browser of your choice.